ag2816/TorontoWalks/README.md

 - used Trello to manage tasks
 - used LucidChart to create flow chart of planned application flow and Database entity relationship diagram (ERD)

+## Notes

+- Project-related blog entries:
+  - how I used SQLAlchemy ORM to set up the database can be found here: https://medium.com/dataexplorations/sqlalchemy-orm-a-more-pythonic-way-of-interacting-with-your-database-935b57fd2d4d
+  - How to match up lat/long with specific neighbourhoods defined in a shape file: https://medium.com/dataexplorations/working-with-open-data-shape-files-using-geopandas-how-to-match-up-your-data-with-the-areas-9377471e49f2
+  - How to create choropleth maps in Altair: https://medium.com/dataexplorations/creating-choropleth-maps-in-altair-eeb7085779a1